LiamFallon213/DnD/NPC's/Plot Important NPC's/Julius Higeki.md

 He searched for information on new diseases and also discovered [[The Bloomplague]], and [[The Sporebloom]].
 All on the western continent.
 He was able to find the sources of them, [[The Bloomplague]] was seeping in from the fey wild. [[The Sporebloom]] was seeping in from the shadowfell, and [[The Blight]] being the most dangerous was native to the Negative Plane, home to the [[Nightwraiths]].

-Julius colledted evidence of these plagues for 5 years, then  presented them to the higher ups of many countries, including [[Dorn]], and [[Badowland]].
+Julius collected evidence of these plagues for 5 years, then presented them to the higher ups of many countries, including [[Dorn]], and [[Badowland]].

+They did nothing, convincing Julius that the only way for them to defeat these great threats was to

 ---